 Does On The Fly Resizing Affect Image Quality

 I kept these images on the large side, each is 1500 x 1000 pixels.
 I did that partly to show a reasonably large image for your careful inspection.
 The other reason was to keep them large so that they will not fit most browser windows, especially on smaller screens.
-If you are on a large monitor, just resize your browser window to display these images maybe about 1000 x 800 pixels before reading further.
+If you are on a large monitor, just resize your browser window to display these images about 1000 x 800 pixels before reading further.
 If your monitor is 24″ or under chances are you are not seeing them full size anyway.

 Another related question I have received many times is: “what happens to my image if it is displayed on a monitor or projector with a higher or lower resolution?”
 Well, again, it is not a matter of “resolution” but the display pixel dimensions that is at the heart of the matter.
 The short answer is, “nothing bad will happen to your images”.

 If you submit an image to a digital competition in your club according to the guidelines, say 1024 x 768 and it is projected on the club computer and projector set to the same screen size, your image will fit the screen perfectly.
 If that image is submitted to a different contest but that organization uses a projector and computer set at 1400 x 1050, your image may either appear exactly as it did before but not fill the screen; or the display software may enlarge it to fit the screen stretching the pixels.
-In case of the latter, there may or may not be a minor quality loss depending on the sophistication of the software used to display the projected images.
+In the case of the latter, there may or may not be a minor quality loss depending on the sophistication of the software used to display the projected images.

 What if we think of the reverse situation: your image is sized 1400 x 1050 but is projected on a 1024 x 768 projector?
-In this instance you will experience what you have been seeing on the screen when viewing the images in this post, they will be automatically scaled to fit to a smaller area.
+In this instance you will experience what you have been seeing on the screen when viewing the images in this post, they will be automatically scaled to fit into a smaller area.
 This is in most instances totally unnoticeable, may even make the image a little crisper.
 Now go back and review some of the images once more in this post.
 If the full size does not fit on your screen do you see any quality reduction because of this fitting in the available space?
 I will bet a cup of coffee you did not even notice this all the while you were viewing these images!

 So, go ahead, have that projector you have set to its native resolution, say 1400 x 1050, instruct your club members to submit images to fit in a box that size, and start displaying images with inherently more information.
-The screen size of 1024 x 768 does not even exist on smart phones anymore!
+The screen size of 1024 x 768 does not even exist on smartphones anymore!
 Welcome to 2015!

 I would like to conclude by saying that “higher quality level” setting in JPEG export runs out of high quality pretty quickly.
 After a point, it simply inflates the file size without any visible improvements in the image.
 I am also not advocating to use the lowest quality settings in compression either.
 The purpose of this post was to present to you a common misconception about compression levels and image quality.